Thomas Strakosha: International career

-In the inaugural edition of the UEFA Nations League, Strakosha played in Albania's first three matches League C. He kept a clean sheet in the 1–0 victory over Israel on 7 September 2018, but then conceded twice in consecutive 0–2 defeats to Scotland and Israel.
-In the final group match against Scotland, Strakosha was left on the bench as Albania suffered a 4–0 defeat, finishing bottom of Group 1.

-In the Euro 2020 qualifiers, Strakosha missed the opening matches due to Achilles heel problems.
-He returned under a new coach Edoardo Reja, playing four full matches between September and October 2019, in which Albania achieved two notable wins, 4–2 against Iceland and 4–0 against Moldova, but also suffered defeats to France (1–4) and Turkey (0–1).
-In the final two matches Strakosha was left on the bench, as Albania finished fourth in the group with 13 points, failing to advance to the play-offs.

-In the 2020–21 UEFA Nations League C, Strakosha featured only in the opening fixtures of September 2020.
-He played in the 2–0 away victory against Belarus and the 0–1 home defeat to Lithuania.
-Albania went on to top the group and earned promotion to League B.

-During the 2022 World Cup qualifiers, Strakosha played in three of Albania's eight group matches, keeping clean sheets in the 5–0 win over San Marino and 1–0 win against Andorra, but conceding five goals in a 5–0 defeat to England.
-Albania ultimately finished third in the group, two points behind Poland, and did not qualify for the play-offs.

-In the 2022–23 UEFA Nations League B, after his rival Etrit Berisha had played in the first two matches of the campaign, Strakosha played in the return fixtures against Israel and Iceland, with Albania suffering a 2–1 defeat and a 1–1 draw and finished bottom of the group.
+In the inaugural UEFA Nations League, Strakosha played in Albania's first three matches in League C, keeping a clean sheet in a 1–0 win over Israel on 7 September 2018, before conceding twice in each of the next two 0–2 defeats to Scotland and Israel.
+In the final group match against Scotland, Strakosha remained on the bench as Albania lost 4–0 and finished bottom of Group 1.
+In the Euro 2020 qualifiers under coach Edoardo Reja, he played four full matches between September and October 2019, with Albania recording wins over Iceland (4–2) and Moldova (4–0), and defeats to France (1–4) and Turkey (0–1), as Albania finished fourth in the group with 13 points and failed to reach the play-offs.
+In the 2020–21 UEFA Nations League C, Strakosha featured in Albania's opening two matches in September 2020, playing in a 2–0 away win over Belarus and a 0–1 home defeat to Lithuania, as Albania later topped the group and earned promotion to League B for the first time.
+During the 2022 World Cup qualifiers, Strakosha played in three of Albania's eight matches, keeping clean sheets in wins over San Marino (5–0) and Andorra (1–0), but conceding five goals in a 5–0 defeat to England, as Albania finished third in the group, two points behind Poland, and missed the play-offs.
+In the 2022–23 UEFA Nations League B, after Berisha played in the opening two matches, Strakosha featured in the return fixtures against Israel and Iceland, as Albania recorded a 2–1 defeat and a 1–1 draw and finished bottom of the group.